vijayakumar-xlnx/ns3-rdma/README.md

 It is based on NS-3 version 3.17, and ported to Visual Studio environment, as explained [here](https://www.nsnam.org/wiki/Ns-3_on_Visual_Studio_2012).

+## DCQCN Note
+RecordDcqcn1 branch has the code changes to log all the DCQCN activity into the same trace file along with packet traces.
+This branch is intended to have clear picture of DCQCN algo during the runtime.
+Once you have run the simulation, you would see detailed activity from each node.
+This would allow you to understand the protocol.

+However there are some key notes worth to mention here:
+1. Simulator did not use RDMA V2 traffic
+2. Two RPs, both nodes have single flow to generate traffic.
+3. To decrease TX Rate, QFB is used (QCN Protocol) (This is not a config parameter)
+4. To increase TX Rate, DCTCP gain is used.
+(This is config parameter)

 ## Note
 TIMELY implementation is in "timely" branch and hasn't been merged into the master branch.
 So, you may not be able to simulate DCQCN and TIMELY simultaneously at this moment.